Extension, separation and isomorphic reverse isoperimetry: Introduction

 These considerations lead to the following open-ended question.
 The literature contains results showing that $\ell_p^n$ maximizes certain geometric invariants (e.g.~Banach--Mazur distance to $\ell_2^n$~\cite{Lew78}, or volume ratio~\cite{Bal91-reverse}) among all the $n$-dimensional subspaces or quotients of $L_p$.
 Is there an analogous theory in the spirit of~\eqref{eq:evr monotonicity} in the much more general setting of spaces that have a $1$-symmetric basis?
 This could be viewed as a symmetric space variant of the classical work of Lewis~\cite{Lew78,Lew79}.
 An interesting step in this direction can be found in~\cite{Tom80}; specifically, see~\cite[Theorem~1.2]{Tom80}, which could be relevant to Question~\ref{Q:An} through the approach of~\cite[Section~2]{Bal91-reverse}.

 { \bf Acknowledgements.} I am grateful to Moses Charikar and Piotr Indyk for a helpful conversation on the erroneous optimality assertion of~\cite{CCGGP98} in the range $p\in (2,\infty]$, and to Piotr Indyk for subsequent conversations and pointers to the literature.
 I thank Gideon Schechtman for multiple discussions that led in particular to Lemma~\ref{lem:bernoulli chevet} and~\eqref{eq:with gid s version}.
 I thank Emmanuel Breuillard for discussions regarding Remark~\ref{rem:octagon} and for sharing with me his proofs of statements on the comparison between the notions of being canonically positioned and having enough symmetries.
 I thank Erwin Lutwak for showing me his proof of Proposition~\ref{prop:large cone}.
 I thank Bo'az Klartag and Emanuel Milman for showing me the proof of Proposition~\ref{prop:K convexity}.
-I am grateful to Keith Ball, Franck Barthe, Ronen Eldan, Charles Fefferman, Apostolos Giannopoulos, David Jerison, Grigoris Paouris, Gilles Pisier, Oded Regev, Carsten Sch\"utt, Ramon van Handel and Elisabeth Werner for helpful discussions and suggestions.
+I am grateful to Keith Ball, Franck Barthe, K\'aroly B\"or\"oczky, Ronen Eldan, Charles Fefferman, Apostolos Giannopoulos, David Jerison, Grigoris Paouris, Gilles Pisier, Oded Regev, Carsten Sch\"utt, Ramon van Handel and Elisabeth Werner for helpful discussions and suggestions.
+Finally, I am grateful to the anonymous referee for helpful corrections and recommendations that improved the presentation.